Build with Code using Codesmith's Self-paced Learning Resources

 In this code, we store a number, a string, an object, an array, and a boolean to appropriately named variables.

-Saving data to variables is the beginning of understanding functionality in JavaScript, but how can we move towards achieving that functionality?
 We can execute different functionality based on specific conditions.
 We call this control flow, and in JavaScript it can be facilitated using conditional statements.
 What does this look like?
-Well, we have the ability to chain control flow statements using the if, else if, and else keywords.
+Well, this gives us the ability to chain control flow statements using the if, else if, and else keywords.

 const myGrade = 75;